farismalaeb/Powershell/CertificateScanner/ReadMe.md

 ````

 > This depends on the client, the OS, and some security devices on the network route, as I did some tests, and sometimes the connection still uses the TLS1.2 even though the protocol argument is set to TLS1.0.
 If I was wrong, feel free and correct this point.

+> Keep in mind that PowerShell 7 dont support SSLv3